 Work to start soon on Charlestons largest fire station

-Charleston soon will begin building its largest fire station ever — a five-bay building with the fire department’s headquarters on the second floor.
+The city of Charleston soon will begin building its largest fire station ever — a five-bay building with the Fire Department’s headquarters on the second floor.

-Mayor Joe Riley said bids on the new station No. 9, will serve the entire city from its central Neck Area location.
+Mayor Joe Riley said the new station No. 9 will serve the entire city from its central Neck Area location.

 It’s expected to cost about $5.5 million, and bids are due later this month.
 Construction could begin this summer and end in late 2013.